 Managing the risks of exposure to COVID-19

-Physical distancing on construction sites will be challenging at times but is a key measure to minimise the spread of COVID-19.
+Physical distancing on construction sites can be challenging at times but can help to minimise the spread of COVID-19.

 - Stagger meal and break times to limit the number of workers congregating in one area.
 Spread out furniture in crib/break rooms.

-- Conduct toolbox and other meetings online, including through an app, where you can.
-If not, conduct such meetings in wide open spaces to enable workers to keep the required physical distance of at least 1.5metres.
+- Conduct toolbox and other meetings in open spaces to enable workers to spread out.

 The Australian Government Department of Health has a range of posters and other resources aimed at educating the public about COVID-19.
 These posters can be placed in client-facing work environments like workplace entrances.